abrignoni/RLEAPP/README.md

-# ALEAPP
+# RLEAPP
-Android Logs Events And Protobuf Parser
+Rndroid Logs Events And Protobuf Parser

 If you want to contribute hit me up on twitter: https://twitter.com/AlexisBrignoni

-Details in blog post here: https://abrignoni.blogspot.com/2020/02/aleapp-android-logs-events-and-protobuf.html

 ## Requirements
 **Python 3.9 or above** (older versions of 3.x will also work with the exception of one or two modules)